glasnt/talks/2019_10_DevOpsDaysAKL.podium/slides.md

 You just want to throw some notes down.

+Your tools to use this could be anything: a google doc, onenote, emacs, vim, vscode...

+But also consider where these docs live.
+Making sure that your oncall rotor can access your google or one drive.
-Places you could do this include: the wiki on your github pages, or say under your username on your Confluence page.
+Or consider putting the docs closer to your working space: the wiki on your github pages, or say under your username on your Confluence page.
+Or even a text file in a private project repo, in a pinch.

 But, where you put these notes needs to have some important features.